MarcumDoug/MarcumDoug.github.io/_posts/2021-03-06-sentiment_analysis_and_predictions.md

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
 description: " – The cryptocurrency Bitcoin is challenging our notions on what constitutes a currency or an asset.
 Are powerful investors manipulating the market by unregulated commentary on Twitter?
-Can we predict the wild volatile swings regarding Bitcoin pricing?"
+Can we predict the volatile swings regarding Bitcoin pricing?"
 author: dougmarcum
 externalLink: false
 ---